 Monday, 11 June, 2018| Kurfürst Maximilian Gymnasium

 International Workshop for Young Artists “Amber sitting-room”

-During seven days of workshop, four prize winners will have a unique chance to be taught by world-known and experienced international teachers, meet other European young musicians, exchange good practices and perform together.
+During seven days of workshop, four prize winners had a unique chance to be taught by world-known and experienced international teachers, met other European young musicians, exchanged good practices and performed together.

 Homage a Heifetz

 Vilnius, Lithuania 2nd – 19th February 2017

 The project was in the framework of the International Jascha Heifetz Competition for Violinists.
 In cooperation with Natų knygynas a special interactive space remembering the Jewish history of Vilnius was created.
 The activities were a series of dialogues about integration of ethnic minorities into society or the accessibility of unrepresented groups through art, among others topics, and a series concerts performed by four EMCY Prize winners.
 More information here